-This [soldering method [LINK: Soldering Methods] is usually used to create electrical connections and adhere electronic components to PCBs.
+This soldering method is usually used to create electrical connections and adhere electronic components to PCBs.
 However, the strength of the bonding created by this technique is not as high as hard soldering.

 A eutectic tin/lead alloy is used to soft solder metals together.
 The heat source is usually an electric or gas-powered soldering iron.

 Soft soldering is most commonly used to connect connectors to cables, place jumper wires on parts or printed circuit boards, solder wires from transformer coils, and make repairs.

 Hard soldering or silver soldering bonds 2 pieces of metals (i.e. base metals) together, not by melting the solder directly, but by heating the base metals to a temperature that the solder holding the metals together instantly melts.
 When cooled, an immensely tight joint is formed – through “capillary effect”.

 Temperature required to melt the solder material, usually silver or brass, is higher than soft solder and requires a blowtorch.
 This method is used for joining pieces of brass, copper, silver, or gold.

 How to solder on PCB (a step-by-step guide)